manticoresoftware/docker/README.md

 ### HTTP protocol

-HTTP protocol is exposed on port 9308.
-You can map the port locally and connect with curl:
+Manticore is accessible via HTTP on ports 9308 and 9312.
+You can map either of them locally and connect with curl:

 ```bash
 docker run --name manticore -p 9308:9308 -d manticoresearch/manticore